-Briefing by Luke Clements ~ updated November 2017.
+Briefing by Luke Clements ~ updated January 2018.
 For corrections or suggested additions please contact email@example.com

-The 2014 Act specifies how an entitlement to a direct payment arises, how the amount of a direct payment is to be calculated and how the payment is to be administered.
+The 2014 Act specifies how an entitlement to a social services funded direct payment arises, how the amount of a direct payment is to be calculated and how the payment is to be administered.
 The detail of the scheme is spelled out in regulations – The Care and Support (Direct Payments) (Wales) Regulations 2015.
 Section 53(9) of the Act makes a material change to the previous law – in that it enables direct payments to be used to purchase care and support from (among others) ‘the authority which made the payment’.
 Guidance on the scheme is provided in the Part 4 Code of Practice (Meeting Needs) – although, disappointingly this is less detailed than the guidance under the previous legislative regime.

 The Act extends direct payments to cover residential care costs.
 There is little explanation as to how this will work in practice.
-In fact it is only acknowledged (in in formal guidance) in the Part 11 Code of Practice (Miscellaneous and General) which makes it clear, when discussing the ordinary residence deeming rule (page 33), that this is the case (namely by stating that the rule ‘also applies where a person takes a direct payment and arranges their own care and support’).
+In fact it is only acknowledged in the Part 11 Code of Practice (Miscellaneous and General) which makes it clear, when discussing the ordinary residence deeming rule (page 33), that this is the case (namely by stating that the rule ‘also applies where a person takes a direct payment and arranges their own care and support’).
 The potential problems that will arise by permitting direct payments to be used for long periods of residential care, would appear to outweigh any benefits.
 The complexity of the resulting scheme has caused the English Government to postpone such payments until 2020: the Welsh Government appears to have no such concern.

 Welsh Independent Living Grant (WILG) scheme.